HousebirdGames/Birdhouse/README.md

 Access comprehensive Birdhouse documentation at [birdhouse-js.com](https://birdhouse-js.com).

-For private, local access to the documentation, leverage the [official Birdhouse GitHub repository](https://github.com/HousebirdGames/Birdhouse-Website).
-Simply clone the repository and deploy it locally, for example, with XAMPP.
+For private, local access to the documentation, leverage the [official Birdhouse Doumentation Website GitHub repository](https://github.com/HousebirdGames/Birdhouse-Website).
+Simply clone the repository and deploy it locally, for example, with XAMPP or using the local development server (instructions below).

 Keep up with the latest updates by viewing [the commit history on GitHub](https://github.com/HousebirdGames/Birdhouse/commits/main/) or [the changelog on the documentation website](https://birdhouse-js.com/changelog).